rono23/date_select_separator/README.md

 ## Usage

-Add these lines in your locale file like [config/locales/ja.yml](https://github.com/svenfuchs/rails-i18n/blob/master/rails/locale/ja.yml):
+Add translations to your locale file like below.

     ja:
       datetime: